ezzye/CV/README.md

 ## Errol (Ezzy) Elliott

-Junior developer available immediately, Makers Academy graduate last three projects TakeAway website - MEAN stack and JQuery; Travel website using Amadeus api - MEAN stack and Housemate, find a new housemate, Swift IOS app, Angular frontend and MEAN stack API.
+Junior developer available immediately, Makers Academy graduate my last three projects were (1)TakeAway website - MEAN stack and JQuery; (2)Travel website using Amadeus api - MEAN stack and (3)Housemate, find a new housemate, Swift IOS app, Angular frontend and MEAN stack API.

 Self-starter, career changer; previously business analysis for new billing system at easyJet plc, ERP systems implementation at Francis Crick Institute, Systems accountant specialising in SQL and report writing at WPP plc and a qualified accountant in the City.